CanDIG/CanDIGv2/docs/install-docker.md

 ## Mac Apple Silicon Installation

-### 1) Step1: Install Docker and Dependencies
+### Step1: Install Docker and Dependencies

 Mac users can get [docker desktop](https://docs.docker.com/desktop/mac/apple-silicon/).
-Also installed rosetta and used Docker Compose V2 as suggested at the moment.

-**Optional**: dependencies below are not required but might be needed (skip if you have)
+**Optional**: Depending on your local setup, you may need homebrew and brew-installed dependencies below.
+You may also need rosetta and Docker Compose V2.

 ```bash
 # Install Homebrew